1. Home

 Is it worth it to get an accountant when I’m only a freelancer?

 Yes.
-It becomes even more critical when you have multiple clients, and keeping track of your receivables becomes more difficult.
-Keep in mind that accountants do more than file your taxes on time and handle paperwork—they can analyse financial data to make your freelancing gig more profitable.
+It becomes even more critical when you have multiple clients, and keeping track of your records becomes increasingly complex and time-consuming.